rafi-gemhar33/rails-notes/ruby/5_the_default_object_self_scope_and_visibility.md

 # 5_the_default_object_self_scope_and_visibility

 - Context is important when discerning the value of an identifier or the state of an object
-- Self is the “current” or “default” object
+- Self is the "current" or "default" object

 ## self
 - default object/current object, accessible by keyword `self`